 Property Law Section

-The New Zealand Law Society’s Property Law Section represents almost 1500 of New Zealand’s property lawyers.
-The Section provides services and support for its members in the development and practice of property law in New Zealand.
+The New Zealand Law Society’s Property Law Section represents almost 1,500 of New Zealand’s property lawyers and provides support to them in the development and practice of property law in New Zealand.

-- encouraging discussion and debate on property law issues and promoting best practice;
+- encourage discussion and debate on property law issues and to promote best practice;

-- establishing and maintaining contact with business and government about issues relevant to property lawyers;
+- establish and maintain contact with business and government about issues relevant to property lawyers;

-- promoting the interests of the public in property transactions; and
+- promote the interests of the public in property transactions;